 Keystone's 176-acre Woodlands Campus offers a valuable educational resource for Keystone students, proving a perfect area for scientific and environmental studies.
-The area's scenic beauty, with seven miles of hiking rails, streams, and forests, is a benefit to the entire community.
+The area's scenic beauty, with seven miles of exceptional hiking rails, streams, and forests, is a benefit to the entire community.

 Keystone's most historic building, Harris Hall, was constructed over a century ago.
 This building now accommodates administrative and faculty offices and several classrooms and computer labs.
 To one side of Harris lies Capwell Hall, Keystone's science center.
 Here students will find laboratories and computer facilities for science and mathematics as well as several classrooms and faculty offices.
 The fully-equipped instrumental science labs enrich the environmental studies and biology programs.
 Art and theatre facilities lie on the other side of Harris Hall.
 Studios for ceramics, drawing, sculpture, and glass-blowing are located in the Art Center, while photography and media studies laboratories can be found in nearby Ward Hall.
 Adjacent to the art complex is Brooks Hall, which houses the College's theatre facilities, painting, and graphic design studios.
-Gardner Hall next to the Gambal Athletic Center is the home for student recreational space as well as printmaking, book arts, and digital photography studios.
+Gardner Hall next to the Gambal Athletic Center is the home for student recreational space.

-Serving as the main hub of activity on campus, the Hibbard Campus Center is home to the Student Restaurant, Giants' Den/Grill, Campus Shoppe, and Post Office.
-Many offices and clubs are also located in
+Serving as the main hub of activity on campus, the Hibbard Campus Center is home to the Student Restaurant and many offices and clubs are also located in Hibbard.
+Along with administrative offices, the College's Post Office and Print Shop can be found in Ward Hall.

-Hibbard.

-The Miller Library offers more than 43,000 print books, 63,000 eBooks, 150 print subscriptions, and more than 20,000 electronic journals, newspapers & magazines in 16 databases.
+The Miller Library offers more than 43,000 print books, 63,000 eBooks, 150 print subscriptions, and more than 20,000 electronic journals, newspapers and magazines in 16 databases.
 It houses a substantial collection of popular and educational audiovisual materials, a large assortment of streaming videos, and digital archives collections.
 The Library also loans out Kindles, cameras, and video cameras for specialized use and circulates laptops for in-house use.
 The building includes two all-purpose computer labs, including the Rita Cupillari Computer Lab, and the Linder Art Gallery, along with classrooms and faculty offices.
 The Learning Center is located on the Main Floor of the Miller Library and offers workshops and academic assistance in a variety of areas.